BenBrownstein/IS-450-Project/README.md

 The repo will show the changes that the project undergoes during development.

-Will show an explanation for the answer
+Shows an explanation for the answer

 Show the percentage correct on the current visit (reset on refresh)

-Sample questions are  stored in a csv file in repo as well as Google Sheets.
+Sample questions are  stored in a CSV file in the repo as well as Google Sheets which has now been converted to JSON and is stored in a separate file

-Pictures needed for questions are stored in public of react project
+Pictures needed for questions are stored in the public folder of React project

 Todo

-Get an initial build of the website created using ChatGPT

-Get a test question in the site
+- Figure out how to add pictures to needed questions
+- Decide on checkboxes vs radio button
+- Or have checkboxes only on the multiple-answer questions
+- Have the selected answer be wiped after clicking the next question button
+- Check if the answer is correct after clicking the explanation button

 Feedback and Guidance